aitalshashank2/starve-free-reader-writers-problem/README.md

 ```
 Like the readers, the writers are also queued in the FIFO queue of `in_mutex` by calling `wait()` for `in_mutex`.

 Hence, all the processes requiring access to the resources can be scheduled in a FCFS manner.

-#### Correctness of the solution

-##### Mutual Exclusion
-The `rw_mutex` ensures mutual exclusion among all the writers and the first reader.
-Also, the `in_mutex` ensures mutual exclusion among all the processes.
-The `mutex` ensures mutual exclusion between the readers trying to access the variable `counter`.

-##### Bounded Waiting
-Before entering the critical section, all the processes must pass through `in_mutex` which stores all the waiting processes in a FIFO data structure.
-So, for a finite number of processes, the waiting time for any process in the queue is finite or bounded.

-##### Progress Requirement
-There is no chance of deadlock here and all the processes complete their critical sections in finite time.
-So, progress is guaranteed.

 In this particular solution, we have to use 2 semaphores.
 An optimized solution is explained below.

 ### Optimized Solution (Starve Free)
 #### Global Variables